elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case11-rainbow-led.md

   ...
 ```

-3. Initialization list for storing the RGB values of the light ring
+3.Initialization list for storing the RGB values of the light ring
 ```python
 rings = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 ```

-4. Cyclically change the RGB value of each light in the colorful light ring
+4.Cyclically change the RGB value of each light in the colorful light ring
 ```python
 while True:
     for i in range(len(rings)):